Audit and Compliance Committee Charter

 Notice

-Written notice of Committee meetings, including the purpose of the meeting, shall be given to all Committee members.
-At least five (5) days’ notice shall be given when feasible, but less notice may be given when there is a need for urgent action.
+At least five (5) days’ notice shall be given to all Committee members when feasible, but less notice may be given when there is a need for urgent action.
 Notice may be delivered by postal mail, courier, electronic mail, or facsimile transmission.
 If written notice is not feasible, by reason of urgency or other exigent circumstance, notice may be given by telephone.

 As required by Tennessee Code Annotated § 8-44-103(a) and (b), adequate public notice shall be given of all Committee meetings.

-Except when meeting in nonpublic executive session as authorized by law, all meetings of the Committee shall be open to the public unless otherwise provided by the Tennessee Open Meetings Act or a judicially recognized exception to the Act.
+All meetings of the Committee shall be open to the public, except that the Committee may hold confidential, nonpublic executive sessions as permitted in accordance with Tennessee Code Annotated § 4-35-108 or as otherwise provided by the Tennessee Open Meetings Act or a judicially recognized exception to the Act.

 Agenda